Working Papers

 methods to handle environments where privately observed variables are linked

-with a threat keeping constraint in addition to the usual temporary incentive
+recursively with a threat keeping constraint in addition to the usual temporary

 Keywords: Mechanism design,